 Our Christian values are:

-We are an inclusive school, where all children and staff are valued and encouraged to reach their potential, and the needs of each individual are cared for.
+2. We are an inclusive school, where all children and staff are valued and encouraged to be the best they can be, caring for the needs of each individual.

-We strive constantly to raise levels of achievement and to be a school where children feel happy and secure, work hard and take an interest in all we offer.
+5. We strive constantly to raise levels of achievement and to be a school where children feel happy and secure, where they are encouraged to build resilience, work hard and take an interest in all we offer.

-We aim to help our children develop physical and academic skills: literacy, numeracy, computing and scientific understanding are valued highly as skills to be acquired.
+7. Literacy, numeracy, computing and scientific understanding are valued highly as skills to be mastered for fulfilment in life.

-We encourage pupils to take pride and pleasure in learning, to develop lively, enquiring minds and to apply themselves to tasks.
+8. We encourage pupils to take pride and pleasure in learning, to develop lively, enquiring minds.

-The school is a focus for the communal life of the village communities which we serve, and we welcome those close links and involvement.
-Staff, governors, pupils and their families all make a considerable commitment to the school and we hope that the breadth of our pupils' education will provide the foundation for their future in our community.
+Our school is a focus for the communal life of the village communities which we serve, and we welcome those close links and involvement.
+Staff, governors, pupils and their families all make a considerable commitment to the school and the breadth of our pupils' education is offered to provide the foundation for their future in our community.